huggingface/transformers/docs/source/parallelism.md

     2. ZeRO
     3. TP

-    With very fast intra-node connectivity of NVLINK or NVSwitch all three should be mostly on par, without these PP will be faster than TP and ZeRO.
+    With very fast intra-node connectivity of NVLINK or NVSwitch all three should be mostly on par, without these PP will be faster than TP or ZeRO.
 The degree of TP may also make a difference.
 Best to experiment to find the winner on your particular setup.

+    TP is almost always used within a single node.
+That is TP size <= gpus per node.

+* Largest Layer not fitting into a single GPU:

+    1. If not using ZeRO - must use TP, as PP alone won't be able to fit.
+    2. With ZeRO see the same entry for "Single GPU" above

 **⇨ Multi-Node / Multi-GPU**